 We’re young at heart, age 50+, and we love life!
 There’s no such thing as retirement from God’s service, and we are committed to sharing our wisdom with the younger generations and setting the example for spiritual maturity in the Body of Christ.
 There’s lots of opportunities to plug in where you’re interested.
 Connect with your District Pastor!

 And don’t miss our monthly luncheon the third Thursday of each month, 11am – 2pm.
 It’s a time of fellowship, Bible study, singing, caring & sharing, and of course lunch ($5, payable at the door).
 Luncheons are held September – June.

 Passion.
 Excellence.
 Community: A Different Approach to “Church Music”

 Our worship bands do more than play on Sunday morning.
 We send out teams to lead events, support other churches and conduct training.
 This kind of vision cannot be fulfilled by one band: it takes a community.
 That’s why this isn’t every player’s gig, but it might be yours.
 Click HERE to explore our vision.

-Many of Bethel’s sons and daughters serve, or have served in the United States armed forces and we honor them.
+Many of Bethel’s sons and daughters serve, or have served, in the United States armed forces and we honor them.
 Our Hallelujah Military Support Mission team provides care packages to active service members around the world, and supports recognition and activities to veterans and their families.
 One on-going fundraiser that is used to fill these care packages is our “Sock-It-To-Me” Blessings.
-It’s when people like you grab a pair of new socks and fill them with non-perishable goodies: gift cards, snacks, books, etc. and bring them throughout the year to the table in the Main Sanctuary.
-And whenever there’s a fifth Sunday in a month, we have a luncheon.
-The luncheon also serves as a fundraiser and it’s when we pack the care packages, hear special speakers, or go on a bike ride to tour the various memorials in the city.
+It’s when people like you grab a pair of new socks, fill them with non-perishable goodies: gift cards, snacks, books, etc., and bring them throughout the year to the table in the Main Sanctuary.
+Then whenever there’s a fifth Sunday in a month, we have a luncheon.
+The luncheon serves as a fundraiser (ordering from a Dollar Menu), and it’s when we pack the care packages and hear special speakers.